syncrosim/pysyncrosim/docs/quickstart.rst

 Identifying the Parent Scenario of a Results Scenario
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-If you have many alternative Scenarios and many Results Scenarios, you can always find the parent Scenario that was run in order to generate the Results Scenario using the Scenario `parent_id` attribute.
+If you have many alternative Scenarios and many Results Scenarios, you can always find the parent Scenario that was run in order to generate the Results Scenario using the Scenario :attr:`~pysyncrosim.scenario.Scenario.parent_id` attribute.

 .. code-block:: pycon